forgeofabsurdducks/quackamollie/README.rst

 Installation/Deployments methods
 --------------------------------

-TODO: Convert to static urls instead of relative ones

 It is recommended to install or deploy the project one of the following ways:

 - `Install Ollama locally and deploy Quackamollie in Docker <https://gitlab.com/forge_of_absurd_ducks/quackamollie/quackamollie/-/tree/master/docs/install/install_ollama_locally.rst>`_